 The posterior fibers are strongly involved in transverse extension and also hyperextend the shoulder.

-Rotator cuff stabilizes the glenohumeral joint and causes external rotation of humerus.
+Rotator cuff stabilizes the glenohumeral joint and causes external rotation of the humerus.

 Capsule and Bursae of Shoulder Joint